Qualification Regulations

 An advanced study of the principles and techniques used in developing Artificial Intelligence applications.
 The course includes the implementation and application of a range of AI methods including state-space representation and search, knowledge representation, constraint satisfaction, game playing, logic systems and machine learning.

-A capstone computer science project.
-Students will develop a piece of software or conduct a computer science research project under the supervision of an academic staff member.
-Projects will be completed individually or as part of a team depending on staff availability.
+A capstone programming project for students in their final year of study.
+Students will develop a piece of software or conduct a research project under the supervision of an academic staff member.
 Students must produce a written technical report and give an oral presentation demonstrating their work.

 200-level courses